Mallory Ervin: Season 17 Finishes

-On The Amazing Race 18: Unfinished Business, Gary and Mallory achieved three first-place finishes, two second-place finishes and two third-place finishes.
+On The Amazing Race 18, Gary and Mallory achieved three first-place finishes, two second-place finishes and two third-place finishes.
 The team made last place in the 8th leg and had to perform a penalty task in the 9th leg to be allowed to continue racing.
-Ultimately, Mallory and her father placed 3rd out of the 11 teams in the final leg, losing to Harlem Globetrotters of Flight Time & Big Easy (runner-up) and Sisters of Kisha & Jen, who won the race.
+Ultimately, Mallory and her father placed third out of the 11 teams in the final leg, losing to Harlem Globetrotters of Flight Time & Big Easy (runner-up) and Sisters of Kisha & Jen, who won the race.